John-Koch/SchoolProject/README.md

-﻿Install Node.js
+﻿
+Install VSCode, VSCode Python Extension, Anaconda Python, Node.js

-Run these commands in the terminal (Terminal > New Terminal) npm install npm audit fix npm run-script build
+Open a Terminal In VSCode and run these commands (Terminal > New Terminal) conda install flask npm install npm audit fix npm run-script build

-run server.py as a python file
+Right click on the server.py as a python file